Biswanathdas1996/vive/replit.md

 Preferred communication style: Simple, everyday language.

 Code generation preference: Generate only HTML files with embedded CSS and JavaScript.
 No separate CSS or JS files.
 File structure generation includes complete HTML content for each file in a single step.
+Modern design standards with high-quality visual elements using colored geometric shapes instead of images.

 # System Architecture